Features Videos Help About Updates

 First, make sure you've read Setting Language Options.

-To set options for all Slim files in a project simultaneously, open Project Settings and choose the Slim category under Languages.
+To set options for all Slim files in a project simultaneously, open Project Settings > Slim.
 To change options for just one file, select it and use the inspector pane:

 A screenshot of the Haml inspector in the codekit window